yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/async-replication.md

 - Updates will be timeline consistent.
 That is, target data center will receive updates for a row in the same order in which they occurred on the source.
 - Active-active replication is supported, with both data centers accepting writes and replicating them to the other data center.
 - It is possible to perform replication to multiple target clusters.
-Similarly, it will be possible to consume replicated data from multiple source clusters.
+Similarly, it is possible to consume replicated data from multiple source clusters.

 ### Impact on application design